ydblank/ModelSelectionExercise/README.md

 → Train and Test the model using the optimum parameters

 → Show the RMSE and plot the performance of the model

+*You can use the demo .ipynb found in the repo as a reference for your answer.*